michael4980/wallet_django/README.md

 ## Getting Started
 1. Clone the repository to your PC
-2. Run in wordir following command
+2. Run in workdir following command
 ```
 docker-compose up --build -d
 ```